Acute myeloid

 -5 or del(5q); -7; -17/abnl(17p)

-According to the new guidelines, the favorable prognosis for CEBPA mutation applies regardless of whether it is a monoallelic or biallelic mutation, as long as it is an in-frame mutation of the bZIP region (Döhner et al. 2022).
+e The favorable prognosis for CEBPA mutation applies regardless of whether it is a monoallelic or biallelic mutation, as long as it is an in-frame mutation of the bZIP region.

 AML: Therapy

-Therapy options and algorithms can be found from the European LeukemiaNet (Döhner et al. 2022), the American Society of Hematology (Sekeres et al. 2020), the European Society of Medical Oncology (Heuser et al. 2020), and the Onkopedia website (Onkopedia Guideline AML), among others.
+Therapy options and algorithms can be found from the European LeukemiaNet (Döhner et al. 2022), the American Society of Hematology (Sekeres et al. 2020), the European Society of Medical Oncology (Heuser et al. 2020), and the Onkopedia website (Onkopedia Guideline AML) as well as from the National Comprehensive Cancer Center, among others.

 You may also be interested in